-- SUPER duper moist thanks to the magic combo of bananas + almond flour.
-They basically melt in your mouth.
+- SUPER moist thanks to the magic combo of mashed bananas, nut butter, and almond flour.

-- Just sweet enough to satisfy cravings and to appeal to the kiddos!
+- Just sweet enough to satisfy a sweet tooth.

-- Studded with dark chocolate chunks and walnuts (helloo antioxidants and heart-healthy fats)
+- Studded with chocolate chips and walnuts for a boost of antioxidants and heart-healthy fats.

 - Super convenient for weekday morning breakfasts or snacks — just grab n’ go!